Fitzpatrick agrees to $11 million, 2-year deal with Miami

 Fitzpatrick could become Miami’s 20th starting quarterback since Dan Marino retired following 1999 season.
 The Dolphins and new coach Brian Flores have the 13th choice in the April draft, and might devote their first-round pick to a QB for only the second time since taking Marino in 1984.

 Fitzpatrick has thrown for 190 touchdowns and 29,357 yards, but has been inconsistent and turnover-prone.
-He entered the league in 2005, and his longest stay with any team was with the Buffalo Bills from 2009-12.
+He entered the league in 2005, and his longest stay with any team was with the Buffalo Bills in 2009-12.

 He had four 400-yard passing games last year for the Buccaneers but yielded the starting job to Jameis Winston in November.